 The Top 10 Most Dangerous Roads in the UK

 The UK is home to some of the most beautiful landscapes in the world.
-However, it is also home to some of the most dangerous roads.
-From scary hilltop drives to sharp winding bends, even the best of drivers can find themselves overwhelmed by the challenges that lie ahead of them.
+However, it is also home to many notoriously dangerous roads.
+From scary hilltop drives to sharp winding bends, even the best of drivers can find themselves overwhelmed - especially given the UK's unreliable weather conditions.

-Planning your journeys ahead can be extremely beneficial - especially if you know your journey involves travel on dangerous roads.
-In this article, we’ll take a closer look at the 10 most dangerous roads in the UK.
+Planning your journeys can be beneficial - especially if you know your journey involves travel on dangerous roads.
+To aid with this, we have created the following guide to the 10 most dangerous roads in England and the UK, and provide advice on what to do if you experience a road traffic accident.

 The A592 - Kirkstone Pass

-Kirkstone Pass is located in the gorgeous Lake District at the highest pass.
-The road sweeps through from Ambleside in the Rothay Valley over to Patterdale in Ullswater.
+Kirkstone Pass is located in the Lake District at the highest pass.
+The road sweeps through from Ambleside in the Rothay Valley, over to Patterdale in Ullswater.

-This road is filled with sharp bends, and stretching slopes.
+This road is filled with sharp bends and stretching slopes.
 The highest point reaches 1,489 feet.
-Despite the beautiful surrounding scenery, it's important to maintain complete concentration when driving on this road.
+Despite the surrounding scenery, it is important to maintain complete concentration when driving on this dangerous road.

 The A496 - Snowdonia's Mountainous Passage

-If you've ever been to Snowdonia before, you'll already know about the twisting roads that weave their way around the area.
+If you have ever been to Snowdonia before, you may already be familiar with the twisting roads that weave their way around the area.
 One of those roads is the infamous A496 that connects Llanelltyd to Blaenau Ffestiniog.

-This road is surrounded by impressive landscapes with coastal views, clusters of villages, and mountainous passages along the route.
-However, these impressive surrounding views come at a price as many motorists have been caught out and found themselves in accidents along the way over the years.
+The A496 is surrounded by impressive landscapes with coastal views, clusters of villages and mountainous passages along the route.
+However, these views come at a price that an unfortunate number of tourists have paid.
+Many motorists have been caught out and found themselves in collision accidents when travelling this route over the years.

 The A57 - Snake Pass

-Snake Pass is one of the few roads in the UK that really lives up to its name.
-It makes its way through the Pennines with winding bends throughout and was once the main route between Sheffield and Manchester.
+Snake Pass is a famous UK road that truly lives up to its name, as it makes its way through the Pennines with winding bends throughout.
+It was once the main route between Sheffield and Manchester, before the construction of the M67 in 1978.

 This road was first opened back in 1921 and was engineered as the main linking road between Glossop in the Pennines and Ashopton’s Ladybower Reservoir.
-Today, the road is known as one of the most accident-prone roads in the UK, with 137 accidents recorded between 2014-2018.
-The area is particularly vulnerable to ice, snow, and subsidence, so it's worth finding a different route if you plan to visit this area during the winter months.
+Today, the road is known as one of the most accident-prone roads in the UK, with 137 accidents recorded between 2014 and 2018.
+The area is particularly vulnerable to ice, snow and subsidence, so it is often worth finding a different route if you plan to travel through this area during the winter months.

 Hardknott Pass